 Maintenance over 5 years: $972

 The sales representative from this company was likable.
-He came with test equipment and although he couldn't measure our fluoride, he did measure and compare our tap water to our Watermark and showed us a few things.
+He came with test equipment and although he couldn't measure our fluoride, he did measure and compare our tap water to our purifier and showed us a few things.
 He had us wash our hands with soft water, and I honestly had to laugh out loud - my husband's reaction to this phenomena was infomercial-worthy!
 It was at that moment, and his discussion on water softening, that we were convinced we wanted soft water for our skin, not just for purification benefits.

 What did he suggest for us?